Keilir Golf Club is located near Reykjavik in Iceland and was established in 1967.

-The back nine is a different course with some special holes along the ocean combined with some unusual blind holes.
+The back nine is a different course with some special holes along the ocean combined with some quirky blind holes.

-It was interesting but for me did not hold the same charm as the lava links
+I thought it was more than interesting, but for me did not hold the same charm as the lava links

 Notable holes in the front nine include: